-The aspect (orientation) of the glacier surface (deg) is presented as an integer azimuth relative to 0° at due north, in eight 45° classes centred on (0°, 45°, 90°, 135°, 180°, 225°, 270°, 315°).
-In Alaska, the aspect sines and cosines of each of the glacier's DEM grid cells are summed; the mean aspect is calculated as the arctangent of the quotient of the two sums, and is finally assigned to one of the azimuth classes.
-Elsewhere, the aspect of each grid cell is assigned to one of the azimuth classes, and the modal class (the one with the most values) is chosen to represent the aspect of the glacier.
-(How best to present the glacier orientation is the subject of continuing discussion.)
+The aspect (orientation) of the glacier surface (deg) is presented as an integer azimuth relative to 0° at due north.
+The aspect sines and cosines of each of the glacier's DEM grid cells are summed and the mean aspect is calculated as the arctangent of the quotient of the two sums.